-The District has entered into various lease agreements as lessee for financing the acquisition of buses and a Hobart Educational Authority Lease used for building construction.
-The lease agreements qualify as a capital leases for accounting purposes since title transfers at the end of the lease terms and they have been recorded at the present value of the future minimum lease payments.
+The District has entered into various lease agreements as lessee for financing the acquisition of an Early Childhood Center, copiers, two new Grady County School Finance Authority lease purchases and buses.
+The lease agreements qualify as capital leases for accounting purposes since title transfers at the end of the lease terms and they have been recorded at the present value of the future minimum lease payments.
 The leases contain a clause which gives the District the ability to terminate the lease agreements at the end of each fiscal year.
+The Buses were paid off during the 2022-2023 year.